Cloud security vs On-premise security

 1. Implementation

 IT infrastructure and resources are installed on-premises in an enterprise environment.
-All related processes are managed by the enterprise.
+The enterprise manages all related processes.

 The service provider hosts the resources, but enterprises have access to and can use them as they wish in cloud computing.